 Amazon’s print-on-demand (POD) service is a fantastic choice for authors, especially if you don’t know how many copies your book will sell.

-Amazon Print on Demand gives authors the ability to sell their books without having to worry about managing inventory or worrying about whether they should buy boxes of copies.
+Amazon Print on Demand allows authors to sell their books without having to worry about managing inventory or whether they should buy boxes of copies.
 To help you determine whether POD is a good option for you, it’s crucial to discuss the specifics of POD.

 - Easy to handle for self-published writers